Historic Detroit

 The screen went dark in the 1950s, and the Majestic would find reduced use as a church or other smaller events.

-More on this historic theater coming soon.
+More on this historic theater building coming soon.